d2l-ai/d2l-en/chapter_convolutional-modern/index.md

 which has served as a barometer of progress on supervised learning in computer vision since 2010.

-These models include AlexNet :cite:`Krizhevsky.Sutskever.Hinton.2012`, the first large-scale network deployed to beat conventional computer vision methods on a large-scale vision challenge; the VGG network :cite:`Simonyan.Zisserman.2014`, which makes use of a number of repeating blocks of elements; the network in network (NiN) that convolves whole neural networks patch-wise over inputs :cite:`Lin.Chen.Yan.2013`; GoogLeNets, which use networks with multi-branch convolutions :cite:`Szegedy.Liu.Jia.ea.2015`; residual networks (ResNets) :cite:`He.Zhang.Ren.ea.2016`, which remain some of the most popular off-the-shelf architectures in computer vision;
+These models include the AlexNet :cite:`Krizhevsky.Sutskever.Hinton.2012`, the first large-scale network deployed to beat conventional computer vision methods on a large-scale vision challenge; the VGG network :cite:`Simonyan.Zisserman.2014`, which makes use of a number of repeating blocks of elements; the network in network (NiN) that convolves whole neural networks patch-wise over inputs :cite:`Lin.Chen.Yan.2013`; the GoogLeNet that uses networks with multi-branch convolutions :cite:`Szegedy.Liu.Jia.ea.2015`; the residual network (ResNet) :cite:`He.Zhang.Ren.ea.2016`, which remains some of the most popular off-the-shelf architectures in computer vision;
 ResNeXt blocks :cite:`Xie.Girshick.Dollar.ea.2017`
 for sparser connections;
 and
-DenseNets
+the DenseNet
 :cite:`Huang.Liu.Van-Der-Maaten.ea.2017` for a generalization of the residual architecture.
 In addition to that,
 we explore network structure
-assuming standard and fixed blocks leading to RegNets :cite:`Radosavovic.Kosaraju.Girshick.ea.2020`.
+assuming standard and fixed blocks, leading to the RegNet :cite:`Radosavovic.Kosaraju.Girshick.ea.2020`.